Amitk4600/php_basic/README.md

 # auto block user after 24hr
 # add user block and unblock also referral code BY AJAX
 # display active and inactive level wise at user end
+# display total active and inactive level wise at user end